jl-3586/jiefei-porfolio/README.md

 ***

-# 🌐 Check out my website!
+# Check out my website!
-Visit my website to explore more about my data projects, blog posts, tutorials, and other insights from my data engineering and machine learning journey.
-Here, you’ll find detailed explanations, code examples, and even some of my personal thoughts on the future of data science and analytics.
+Visit my website to explore more about my data projects, blog posts, and other insights from my data journey.
+Here, you’ll find some of my personal thoughts on the future of data science and AI.

 [Visit My Website](https://www.yourwebsite.com)